Approximation by Quad Meshes in Laguerre Geometry: A few basics of Laguerre geometry and L-nets

 \section{A few basics of Laguerre geometry and L-nets}

-In this section, we provide a very short outline of Laguerre sphere geometry and quad meshes with regular combinatorics, called L-nets, in this geometry.
-We do that in the standard model in Euclidean 3-space (Section~\ref{ssec:Lag-standard}) and the so-called cyclographic model in 4-dimensional Minkowski space (Section~\ref{ssec:Lag-cyclo}).
-In the latter model, L-nets are probably more easily understood than in the standard model.
-Most importantly, the cyclographic model is particularly useful for the discussion of smooth analogs of L-nets and the associated concept of L-conjugacy (see Section~\ref{sec:limit}).
+In this section, we provide a very short outline of Laguerre sphere geometry and quad meshes with square grid combinatorics, called L-nets, in this geometry.
+We do that in 3-dimensional Euclidean space (informally referred to as \emph{Euclidean model} of Laguerre geometry; Sec.~\ref{ssec:Lag-standard}) and the so-called cyclographic model in 4-dimensional Minkowski space (Sec.~\ref{ssec:Lag-cyclo}).
+We connect the models in Tab.~\ref{tab:correspondence} serving as a road-map of Secs.~\ref{sec:basics}--\ref{sec:limit}.
+In the latter model, L-nets are probably more easily understood than in the Euclidean model.
+Most importantly, the cyclographic model is particularly useful for the discussion of smooth analogs of L-nets and the associated concept of L-conjugacy (see Sec.~\ref{sec:limit}).

 For detailed discussions of Laguerre geometry and its various models, we refer to \citep{blaschke-1929,cecil2008lie,pottmann1998}.